BorgWarner (NYSE:BWA) Releases FY 2021 Earnings Guidance

-BorgWarner (NYSE:BWA) last announced its quarterly earnings data on Tuesday, May 4th.
-The auto parts company reported $1.21 EPS for the quarter, beating analysts’ consensus estimates of $0.92 by $0.29.
-BorgWarner had a net margin of 4.11% and a return on equity of 11.48%.
-The company had revenue of $4.01 billion during the quarter, compared to the consensus estimate of $3.57 billion.
-During the same quarter last year, the firm posted $0.77 EPS.
-The company’s quarterly revenue was up 75.9% on a year-over-year basis.
-As a group, research analysts forecast that BorgWarner will post 2.39 EPS for the current year.

-Several research analysts have weighed in on the stock.
-Credit Suisse Group increased their price target on shares of BorgWarner from $44.00 to $47.00 and gave the company a neutral rating in a report on Tuesday, February 16th.
-Deutsche Bank Aktiengesellschaft decreased their price target on shares of BorgWarner from $45.00 to $40.00 and set a hold rating on the stock in a research note on Thursday, March 25th.
-Royal Bank of Canada increased their target price on shares of BorgWarner from $41.00 to $43.00 and gave the stock a sector perform rating in a research report on Tuesday, March 30th.
-TheStreet raised BorgWarner from a c+ rating to a b- rating in a research report on Thursday, January 21st.
-Finally, JPMorgan Chase & Co. reiterated an overweight rating and set a $58.00 target price on shares of BorgWarner in a research report on Wednesday, March 24th.
-One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating, seven have issued a buy rating and one has assigned a strong buy rating to the company.
-The stock presently has a consensus rating of Buy and a consensus target price of $48.25.
+A number of analysts recently issued reports on BWA shares.
+Royal Bank of Canada boosted their price objective on BorgWarner from $41.00 to $43.00 and gave the company a sector perform rating in a research note on Tuesday, March 30th.
+KeyCorp lifted their price target on shares of BorgWarner from $55.00 to $60.00 and gave the company an overweight rating in a report on Tuesday, April 27th.
+Deutsche Bank Aktiengesellschaft decreased their target price on BorgWarner from $45.00 to $40.00 and set a hold rating for the company in a research report on Thursday, March 25th.
+Barclays lifted their target price on shares of BorgWarner from $45.00 to $53.00 and gave the stock an equal weight rating in a research note on Thursday, May 6th.
+Finally, Oppenheimer reaffirmed a buy rating and issued a $54.00 price target on shares of BorgWarner in a report on Wednesday, April 21st.
+One research analyst has rated the stock with a sell rating, six have issued a hold rating, seven have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+BorgWarner has an average rating of Buy and a consensus price target of $48.25.

 BorgWarner Company Profile